danielebruneo/remarkable2-hacks/README.md

 ### Setup
 The installation is pretty simple:
-- you SSH into device (see above)
+- SSH into device (see above)
-- you copy-paste this command
+- copy-paste this command
 `sh -c "$(wget https://raw.githubusercontent.com/ddvk/remarkable-hacks/master/patch.sh -O-)" `
 end press ENTER
 - the modded UI will be launched
 - once you've tried that, you press CTRL+C to stop it and go back to normal
-- if you want to make it permanent you will be instructed to type Y and the patch will be made persistent
+- if you want to make it permanent, you will be instructed to type Y at the end of the process and the patch will be made persistent

 The patch is pretty safe and it makes copies of the file it changes.
 So... you can roll it back if anything goes wrong or if you stop liking it https://github.com/ddvk/remarkable-hacks#revert-in-case-things-go-terribly-wrong

-Follow the instruction on the original repo for more info: https://github.com/ddvk/remarkable-hacks.
+Follow the instructions on the original repo for more info: https://github.com/ddvk/remarkable-hacks.

 ### Compatibility
-Also if it was born for the RM1, the hack has been ported succesfull to RM2 since a while, it runs smoothly and automatically detect which kind of device you have during the setup.
+Also if it was born for the RM1, the hack has been ported succesfull to RM2 since a while, it runs smoothly and automatically detects which kind of device you have during the setup.

 ## Toltec
 https://github.com/toltec-dev/toltec

 Toltec is a community-maintained repository of free software for the reMarkable tablet.

 This project too was intended for the reMarkable 1 and still does not have a specific channel targeted to RM2, but many packages inthere are starting to run on RM2 as well.
-Many of them accomplish this thanks to the *rm2fb* tool, a "compatibility layer" that allow the RM2 framebuffer (that is slightly different from its predecessor) to be threated like the RM1 one.
+Many of them accomplish this thanks to the *rm2fb* tool, a "compatibility layer" that allows the RM2 framebuffer (that is slightly different from its predecessor) to be threated like the RM1 one.

 ### What is it for?
 Once you setup Toltec, you'll basically have a package manager (opkg) at your hand and a bounch of software (https://toltec-dev.org/stable/) available for being installed with `opkg install <packagename>`.